DonKracho/ESPHome-external-component-for-iPixel-ble-devices/docs/IPIXEL_COMMANDS_DEMYSTIFIED.md

 ```

 ### Set Program List
 The iPixel Color App has a "Program List" feature.
 There you can checkmark within a list of effects stored on the mobile already.
-On pressing the Play button all checked effects are send to the display and shown in a endless sequence loop.
+On pressing the Play button all checked effects are send to the display and shown in a endless sequence loop.\

 When pressing the play button in the "Program List" feature tab the follwing command is send to the dispaly.
-As always the command starts with the command length byte count encoded as two byte little endian.
-A fixed two byte command identifier follows.
+As always the command starts with the command length byte count encoded as two byte little endian.A fixed two byte command identifier follows.
 Then the length of the slot list as two byte little endian.
 A list of slot numbers involved follows.
-The nunbers may have a value range from 1 to 100, at least for my devices.
+The nunbers may have a value range from 1 to 100, at least for my devices.\
 Slot nunbers 0 and numbers above 100 are reserved.
-For these numbers the uploaded effects are applied immediately and the progam list halts.
+For these numbers the uploaded effects are applied immediately and the progam list halts.\
 **Return:** a 5 byte acknowledge notification with state 1

 ```